Campaign creation flow

 Timeframe

-1 month desing ideation, +2 month devellopement (3 phases)
+2022 (1 month desing ideation, +2 month devellopement (cut into 3 phases))

 Approach

-Conducted competitive analysis across Google Ads, Teads, LinkedIn, and TikTok to identify familiar patterns.
+Research & Benchmarking: conducted competitive analysis across Google Ads, Teads, LinkedIn, and TikTok to identify familiar patterns.
 Goal: reduce learning curve for users already managing campaigns across multiple platforms.

-Evaluated three implementation approaches:
+Constraint-Driven Design: evaluated three implementation approaches:

 • Template upload (fastest, least flexible)